bytedeco/javacv/README.txt

 ==Changes==
+===February 18, 2011===
+ * Switched from JNA to JavaCPP, which has a lower overhead and supports C++, bringing hope that future versions of JavaCV will support features of OpenCV available only through the C++ API
+ * Consequently, the syntax of various operations have changed a bit, but the transition should not be too painful
+ * As a happier consequence, this also fixes the problem with SSE instructions on 32-bit x86 (issue #36)
+ * Also, JavaCPP does not have any limitations or performance issues with large data structures (issue #10 and issue #14)
+ * Added support for OpenCV 2.2 (issue #42), but dropped support for all previous versions
+ * Added samples provided by users (issue #1, issue #45, and issue #46)
+ * Added deinterlace setting to `FFmpegFrameGrabber` having it call `avpicture_deinterlace()` (issue #38)
+ * Enhanced a few things of the image alignment algorithm
+ * Fixed and added various other things I forget

 ===December 2, 2010===
  * Now works on Android with the Dalvik VM (for more details, please refer to the FacePreview sample available on the download page)
  * Added more hacks to `CanvasFrame` in the hope to make it behave better outside the EDT